Last updated: 2022-03-20

 Assume the total cost for the project is given.
 From there we assign the cost, and thus, the effort of individual work packages based on estimated percentages derived from earlier, similar projects with similar work packages.
 The advantage of deductive methods is a simple and rapid cost allocation, the disadvantage is that they only work for projects that consist of work packages we already know from earlier, similar projects.

 (1) Factor Analysis: For a certain work package, we know all the variables or factors, how they influence the work, and how these factors correlate with each other.
-Then we can calculate the effort based on a mathematical formula which reflects that influences and correlations.
+Then we can calculate the effort based on a mathematical formula which reflects that influences and correlationswhich expresses the effort as function of influencing variables and certain correlation coefficients

 For example, the effort of a work package "Develop hardware control unit" is influenced by